Ensure GDPR compliance with Salesforce backup best practices

 1. Use third-party backup solutions

-It’s a common misconception that Salesforce automatically backs up data — the shared responsibility model means Salesforce is responsible for the cloud services and infrastructure but a company is responsible for making sure their org’s metadata and data is backed up.
+Third-party backup solutions are external tools that create independent copies of Salesforce data and metadata.
+It’s a common misconception that Salesforce automatically backs up data — the shared responsibility model means Salesforce is responsible for the cloud services and infrastructure, but a company is responsible for making sure their org’s metadata and data are backed up.

 Some teams opt for an in-house or self-built backup solution.
 Keep in mind that it takes a lot of work, time and money to look after self-built backup solutions to ensure they’re safe and GDPR compliant.
 A third-party backup solution can take this stress away.

-It’s safer to have an easy-to-use system to be able to search through backups and delete records rapidly, rather than having to provide evidence that deletion isn’t possible and being stuck in a legal gray area.
+Given this ambiguity, it’s safer to have an easy-to-use system to be able to search through backups and delete records rapidly, rather than having to provide evidence that deletion isn’t possible and being stuck in a legal gray area.
+The same principle applies to other data rights too.
+Your backup systems need to support these obligations, not complicate them.
+This includes:

 3. Limit and regularly review access to your Salesforce data backups

-Depending on the backup solution in place, it can be a cumbersome process to check exactly who is able to view, edit, or even delete backups.
+Depending on the backup solution in place, it can be a cumbersome process to check exactly who can view, edit, or even delete backups.
 Ideally, a backup solution should give easy visibility of all the permissions associated with a backup job, as well as showing the level of access each user has.
+The Individual Object in Salesforce helps you manage consent in one place and respond quickly to data subject requests.

 4. Continually delete old backup runs